idaveit/idave.github.io/_posts/2020-12-28-a-european-solution-for-the-unifi-g4-doorbell.md

 comments: true
 ---

-Having previously invested in a UniFi Protect surveillance infrastucture, I recently bought a UniFi G4 Doorbell from the States.
+Having previously invested in a UniFi Protect surveillance infrastructure, I recently bought a UniFi G4 Doorbell from the States.
 In the pursuit of a proper set-up, I did a lot of googling, and found a lot of information, some of which brilliant, some useful, and some outright wrong.
 This post is meant as recap of my findings.

 <!-- more -->